Lost Vape Centaurus BT200 experience report

 Lost Vape Centaurus BT200 Review

-Box Contents and Getting Acquainted with the Device
+Box Contents and Getting to Know the Device

-The BT200 arrives with only the usual minimalist equipment.
-We get a USB cable which we will probably never use, because it is advisable to charge the batteries in an external charger.
-Furthermore, there is a user manual, a warranty paper, and another user manual for the Centaurus app.
+The BT200 arrives with the usual minimalist equipment.
+We get a USB cable which we will probably never use, as it’s advisable to charge the batteries in an external charger.
+Additionally, there’s a user manual, a warranty card, and another user manual for the Centaurus app.

-On the front panel, besides the huge 2.4" display, we only find the Centaurus inscription directly underneath it.
+On the front, besides the huge 2.4" display, we only find the Centaurus inscription directly below it.
 On the back, the Centaurus logo with the Lost Vape inscription is visible.

-On the left side of the BT200 is the 3-in-1 stepping dial interface rotary knob, which is exactly the same as the one found in the M100 back in the day.
-It is 3-in-1 because it contains the battery status LED, we use it to adjust the wattage by rotating it, and of course, it also serves as the fire button.
-Below this, we find the button labeled Set, which, when pressed once, allows us to adjust the mode, wattage, preheat, and whatever else is on the display, and of course, we can also enter the menu with it.
-If we press it 3 times, we can turn off the display.
-A little further down, we find the slide switch used for turning the device on and off, beneath which is finally the USB connector.
-Regarding the latter, the manufacturer did not provide any information about charging, which implies that we should rather not charge the batteries in the mod!
-On top of the mod, there is a spring-loaded 510 connector reinforced with three points, which protrudes a few tenths of a millimeter from the mod, so we cannot scratch the mod with the tank.
-There is nothing on the right side or the bottom of the mod, so I won’t bore you with that.
+On the left side of the BT200, there’s the 3-in-1 rotary interface dial, which is exactly the same as the one found in the M100.
+It’s 3-in-1 because it includes the battery status LED, we adjust the wattage by rotating it, and it also functions as the fire button.
+Below this, we find the button labeled Set.
+Pressing it once allows us to adjust the mode, wattage, preheating, and other settings displayed on the screen, and it also lets us enter the menu.
+However, pressing it 3 times turns off the display.
+A little further down, we find the slide switch for turning the device on and off, and finally, the USB port is located underneath it.
+Regarding the latter, the manufacturer has not provided any information about charging, which implies that we should avoid charging the batteries in the mod!
+At the top of the mod, there’s a spring-loaded 510 connector reinforced by three points, which protrudes a few tenths of a millimeter from the mod, preventing the tank from scratching the mod.
+There’s nothing on the right side or the bottom of the mod, so I won’t bore you with that.

-There was a user manual in the box for the buttons.
-This is not as strange as it might seem at first, because this information is very useful for a beginner.
-In short, if we press the interface button, it fires; if we rotate it, we adjust; if we press and hold it, we confirm, although a short press works the same way.
-Pressing the Set button once allows adjustment, pressing it 3 times sends the display into sleep mode.
-The slide switch, or Switch Button, turns the device on and off.
+The box also contained a user manual for the buttons.
+This isn’t as strange as it might seem at first, as these details are very helpful for beginners.
+In short, pressing the interface button fires the device, rotating it adjusts settings, and a long press confirms, although a short press also works.
+Pressing the Set button once allows adjustments, and pressing it 3 times sends the display to sleep mode.
+The slide switch, or switch button, turns the device on and off.

-It has a menu, which we can access by pressing the Set button once, navigating to the Menu label with the interface button, and then pressing the fire button once to confirm.
-What awaits us are 6 menu items, named Bluetooth, Brightness, Theme, Wallpaper, Reset, and About.
-And as is usually the case, the BT200 menu also has a way to go back, which is FINALLY called Return, as this literally means stepping back or returning.
+It has a menu, which can be accessed by pressing the Set button once, then navigating to the menu option using the interface button, and confirming by pressing the fire button once.
+We are greeted with 6 menu items: Bluetooth, Brightness, Theme, Wallpaper, Reset, and About.
+And as usual, there’s a way to go back in the BT200’s menu, which is FINALLY called Return, as it literally means to go back or return.

 Let’s look at the first menu item, which is Bluetooth.
-Here we can enable the Bluetooth function on the mod.
-It immediately offers direct access to the Centaurus application for iOS and Android systems.
-But we can also search manually in the App Store or the Play Store.
-If we download the app, we must enable Bluetooth on both our phone and the BT200, and then we can use our mod via the app, which I will write about below.
+Here we can turn on the Bluetooth function on the mod.
+It immediately offers direct access to the Centaurus app for iOS and Android systems.
+Alternatively, you can search for it manually in the App Store or Play Store.
+Once the app is downloaded, we need to turn on Bluetooth on both our phone and the BT200 to use our mod via the app, which I’ll write about below.

 The second menu item is Brightness.
-Nothing extra, just the brightness level.
-It is set to 100% by default, but fortunately, the screen is not too bright even at this setting; it is just pleasant for the eyes.
+Nothing special, just the screen brightness.
+It’s set to 100% by default, but fortunately, the screen isn’t too bright even then; it’s just pleasant for the eyes.

 The third menu item is Theme.
-Where we can choose from 5 themes, characterized by futurism.
-But there is also one that resembles a dashboard.
+Here we can choose from 5 themes, characterized by their futuristic look.
+There’s even one that resembles a dashboard.

 The fourth menu item is Wallpaper.
-These are not as futuristic, but there are 1-2 that are really cool and one would gladly see them when looking at their mod.
-What you see in the second picture is the result of pressing the +Picture label, and as it turns out, we can upload a custom photo to the BT200 via the app.
+These are not as futuristic, but there are 1-2 that are really cool and that one would gladly see when looking at their mod.
+What you see in the second picture is the result of me pressing the +Picture option, and as it turns out, we can upload a custom photo to the BT200 via the app.

 The fifth menu item is Reset.
-The mod only asks us if we want to restore the factory settings.
+The mod simply asks if we want to restore the factory settings.

 The sixth menu item is About.
-Only press this if you are curious about the manufacturer’s rambling about the Quest X 3.0 chipset.
-By the way, it is probably misspelled in the mod, as it says Quest 3.0 X here, but on the manufacturer’s website it is Quest X 3.0.
+Only press this if you are curious about the manufacturer’s gushing about the Quest X 3.0 chipset.
+By the way, it’s probably a typo in the mod, as it says Quest 3.0 X here, but on the manufacturer’s website, it says Quest X 3.0.
 I think the latter makes more sense…

-If you want to download the Centaurus app, for safety, make sure that Lost Vape has published it in the store and that the app photo has the Centaurus logo.
+If you want to download the Centaurus app, for safety’s sake, make sure Lost Vape published it in the store and that the app icon features the Centaurus logo.

-Once we have enabled Bluetooth on both the mod and the phone, we need to open the application and first add a New Device, i.e., our mod, so that the screen below appears before us.
-Don’t be surprised if it takes a long time to find the mod; the first time it took me a good half a minute, and in return, the smart TV, headphones, our router, Aunt Marika’s router will appear, but the BT200 will definitely show up too, it’s just a matter of time.
-Later, finding it won’t be an issue.
+Once we turn on Bluetooth on both the mod and the phone, we then need to open the application and first add a New Device, i.e., our mod, so that the screen below can appear before us.
+Then, don’t be surprised if it takes a long time to find the mod; for me, it took over half a minute the first time.
+In return, the smart TV, the headphones, our router, Aunt Marika’s router will appear, but the BT200 will definitely show up, it’s just a matter of time.
+Later, finding it won’t be a problem.
 But what can we see?
-In the picture below, above the BT200 image, on the left is the option to upload your own Wallpaper, as previously mentioned.
-On the right side, the charge level of the two batteries is visible, unfortunately without numerical data.
+In the image below, to the left of the BT200 picture at the top, there is the option to upload your own Wallpaper.
+On the right, the charge level of the two batteries is shown, unfortunately without numerical values.
 Below that is the Bluetooth icon indicating an active Bluetooth connection.
-By the way, we can also rename our mod if we open the My Device option and tap the pencil icon next to the name BT200 BOX MOD there.
-The first icon in the lower half of the picture is a human head, and the number 1 next to it indicates the user profile number, of which there can be a maximum of 3.
-This same human head thingy can also be adjusted manually on the mod.
-The green refresh icon on the right should be pressed after we have sufficiently adjusted the settings below it.
-The red trash can icon serves to delete the settings of the current user profile.
-That is, one of the 3 profiles will be like new.
+By the way, we can also rename our mod if we open the My Device option and click on the pencil next to the BT200 BOX MOD name.
+The first icon in the bottom half of the image is a head, and the number 1 next to it indicates the user profile number, of which there can be a maximum of 3.
+This same head thing can also be manually changed on the mod.
+The green update icon on the far right should be pressed after we have sufficiently tinkered with the settings below it.
+The red trash can icon is used to delete the settings of the current user profile.
+That is, there will be one profile out of 3 that will be like new.

 The very first adjustable setting is the mode.
-It is currently in Power, but we can also choose between Turbo, SS316, TI, NI, Voltage, and VPC modes.
-The Coil is naturally not adjustable; it only serves to check the data.
-By the way, everything is blank on my screenshot because I was looking around the application line before use, and since it was there, I took a picture, so different settings are already valid than those shown in the picture.
+It is currently in Power mode, but we can also choose from Turbo, SS316, TI, NI, Voltage, and VPC modes.
+The Coil is naturally not adjustable, it only serves for data verification.
+By the way, everything is empty in my screenshot because I was browsing the application for a while before use, and since I was there, I took a photo, so different settings are already in effect than what is shown in the picture.
 I don’t need to introduce the adjustability of the wattage.
-What is below it, i.e., Temp, or Temperature, which is only adjustable if we use the device in TC.
-The Voltage below it is, of course, adjustable when we use the mod in Voltage mode.
+What’s below it, i.e., Temp, or Temperature, is only adjustable if we use the device in TC.
+The Voltage below it is, of course, when we use the mod in Voltage mode.
 The Boost, or preheating, can have 3 strengths, which are Soft, Normal, and Hard.
-Everything I have written so far can also be adjusted on the mod, it is just more cumbersome compared to the app.
-Finally, we can also specify the flavor of the e-liquid, but I think this does not add to the settings, it only makes it easier to distinguish the 3 user profiles, especially if these are needed due to 3 different tanks.
+The ones I’ve written so far can all be adjusted on the mod as well, it’s just more cumbersome compared to the app.
+Finally, we can also specify the flavor of the e-liquid, but I don’t think this adds to the settings, it just makes it easier to distinguish between the 3 user profiles, especially if they are needed due to 3 different tanks.

-Actually, I think the same things are accessible on the app as on the mod, it’s just that one is easier to adjust than the other.
+Actually, I think the same things are accessible on the app as on the mod, it’s just easier to adjust one compared to the other.
 I’m already writing down what I experienced during use.

 Experience Report